oblivia-simplex/Narrativity/2_schultz.md

 She had a sense that the dream had ended and she had slept on.
 Further and farther.
 Up and away.

-The first time he entered me he said, \"I think we\'ve got a match baby,\" and I sealed this sentence in my heart and swallowed the key.
+The first time he entered me he said, "I think we\'ve got a match baby," and I sealed this sentence in my heart and swallowed the key.

-Unmatched by, \"I think I\'m falling in love with you, you son-of-a-bitch,\" and later this made me smile, laughing at myself.
+Unmatched by, "I think I\'m falling in love with you, you son-of-a-bitch," and later this made me smile, laughing at myself.

 What she was staving off or holding out against.
 A grammar of indeterminancy.
 A cold water walk-up.